Homepage

 NASAL BREATHING: THE KEY TO KEEPING IT LOW-INTENSITY

 On active recovery days, low-impact activities are the target.
 Higher impact workouts like running, plyometrics or team sports increase your heart rate and induce stress on your joints and muscles, which is beneficial during a workout, but the opposite of what we’re trying to achieve on a rest day.
-During recovery workouts, Conor advises focusing on your nasal breathing.
-“If you’re doing a recovery day, your mouth shouldn’t be open.
-Because if it is, you’re probably working too hard for it to be considered easy or recovery.
-That’s a really good way to regulate intensity,” said Conor.
-The result will be soothing movement that de-stresses and increases blood flow to your working muscles—a testament to why when your legs are sore, you often hear you’ll feel better by moving them.
+During recovery workouts, Martinez advises focusing on your nasal breathing.
+“If you’re doing a recovery day run with a buddy, you want to be able to hold a conversation.
+That’s a great indicator that you’re at the proper pace.
+If you’re just coming off of a marathon and are doing field sprints the next day, that’s just delaying your recovery,” says Martinez.

 Low-Impact-Workouts-Body-Image-2